Reincarnation and Resurrection: Interfaith Dialogue

 The Qur’an teaches that every nation on earth has received prophets.
 Ibn ʿArabī and Ibn Sīnā argue that some prophets or sages may have taught transmigration as an allegory (ishārāt) so people would avoid wrongdoing.⁵ Over time, they began to misunderstand such teachings.

-If we interpret the Hindu/Buddhist teaching of multiple lives metaphorically rather than literally, we may say that a man experiences many rebirths within a single lifetime.
-Every inner transformation—each moral awakening, each death of ego and birth of understanding—the self dies in one form and is reborn in another.
+If we interpret the Hindu/Buddhist teaching of multiple lives metaphorically rather than literally, we can agree that a man experiences many deaths and rebirths, but within a single lifetime.
+Every inner transformation—is a death and birth into a higher or lower state.
 Mullā Ṣadrā rejected the literal notion of transmigration—the passage of one soul through successive bodies—but accepted it metaphorically, as the soul’s continual ascent or descent through its own inner dimensions, including the mineral, vegetative, animal, rational and spiritual aspects of the soul.
 This interpretation finds a poetic echo in Rūmī’s lines:

 “I died as mineral and became a plant,